Symbolic Neural Generation with Applications to Lead Discovery in Drug Design: Application: SNGs for Lead Discovery in Drug-Design

+In our experiments we use Procedure \ref{alg:genmol}, which performs a greedy search for an $(H,X)$ pair that maximises a slightly simplified form of $W(H,X)$.\footnote{ $w(H,X)$ is replaced by an indicator function that is $1$ if $w(H,X) > 0$.
+In effect, this rejects hypotheses for which the neural generator is unable to generate consistent instances.
+From the rest, the search returns the hypothesis with highest Q-score, and therefore highest posterior probability.}

-We note that \Gen is essentially a symbolic learner that repeatedly invokes a neural reasoner: it therefore exemplifies the \textit{sub-processing} form of integration identified in \cite{hilario2013overview}.
+We note that \GM interleaves a symbolic learner with a neural reasoner \Gen. It therefore exemplifies the \textit{sub-processing} form of integration identified in \citep{hilario2013overview}.
 We clarify the working of two aspects of the search by example.
 First, we highlight the hypotheses considered:

 \begin{myexample}[Nested Rectangles] Suppose \GM is attempting to find a hypothesis given 2 factors $F = (\mathit{Affinity},\mathit{SynthesisSteps})$, with $\Theta = \mathbf{e}_0 = ([5,10],[4,8])$.
 Then \GM starts with the constraint $(\mathit{Affinity} \in [5,10]) \wedge (SynthesisSteps \in [4,8])$, which corresponds to a rectangle $R_0$ in the Cartesian-space with $\mathit{Affinity}$ and $SynthesisSteps$.
 Let the $Q$-value of the corresponding hypothesis be $q_0$. \SH then randomly samples rectangles contained within $R_0$.
 Suppose the rectangle $R_1$, defined by $\mathbf{e}_1 = ([6,10],[4,6])$, and the corresponding hypothesis has the highest $Q$-value ($q_1$) of all the rectangles sampled. \SH then iterates by sampling within $R_1$.
 The search procedure therefore identifies a sequence of nested rectangles. \end{myexample}